mlflow/mlflow/docs/source/gateway/index.rst

 Configuring the Provider for a Route
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 When creating a Route, it's important to supply the required configurations for the specified
-:ref:`provider <databricks_providers>`.
+:ref:`provider <providers>`.
 This section provides an overview of the configuration parameters
 available for each provider.

 Provider-Specific Configuration Parameters